Local Limits of Small World Networks

 Next, we move to identity \eqref{statement-4}.
-Again, we are going to rely on parts of the proof for Lemma~\ref{incom-pois-conv}, so we will only mention the important differences.
-Similar to Lemma~\ref{incom-pois-conv}, define $\text{\textbf{S}}_i$ to be the set of ordered $x_i$ shortcuts that can feasibly serve as incoming shortcuts for $v_{i, n}$ given $M(v_{i,n}) = M(v_{i,*})$, $T_{i-1}$ and \textbf{B}.
-We would have the following identity:
+Again, we are going to rely on parts of the proof of Lemma~\ref{incom-pois-conv}, so we only mention the important differences.
+Similar to Lemma~\ref{incom-pois-conv}, let \(S_{u,i}\) be the set of destinations ruled out for a still-unrevealed outgoing shortcut from \(u\) by the event \(T_{i-1}\).
+Now define